Emergence of Classical Dynamics from a Random Matrix Schr\"odinger Model: Comparison with existing approaches

 \subsection{Relation to decoherence theory.}

-The modern theory of decoherence (environment-induced superselection, pointer states, collisional decoherence, etc.) provides a well-developed account of suppression of interference and stability of narrow wave packets under environmental monitoring.
-For instance, \cite{Fink} explores gradual emergence of classical response as thermal occupation grows; \cite{Ghose} analyzes the role of entanglement and back-action in continuous monitoring and classical emergence.
-Experimental studies of quantum-classical crossovers including light coherence and other observables, e.g., \cite{Exp}, show continuous transition regimes in controlled systems.
+The modern theory of decoherence (environment-induced superselection, pointer states, collisional decoherence, etc.) provides a well-developed account of suppression of interference and stability of narrow wave packets under environmental monitoring \cite{Mazzola2010,Zurek2003}.
+For instance, \cite{Fink} explores gradual emergence of classical response as thermal occupation grows, while \cite{Ghose} analyzes the role of entanglement and back-action in continuous monitoring and classical emergence.
+Experimental studies of quantum-classical crossovers involving light coherence and other observables, e.g.\ \cite{Exp}, show continuous transition regimes in controlled systems.
+Related studies based on coarse-grained measurements \cite{NaikPanigrahi2024,KoflerBrukner2007,Mukherjee2019,JeongLimKim2014} likewise exhibit controlled quantum-to-classical transition regimes.
 These works demonstrate how environmental coupling selects robust pointer states and yields classical-like reduced dynamics.

-{\bf (RM)} dynamics is fully compatible with this framework at the level of diffusion scales: the parameters entering {\bf (RM)} (e.g., $D_p$) are directly traceable to collisional decoherence theory.
+{\bf (RM)} dynamics is fully compatible with this framework at the level of diffusion scales: the parameters entering {\bf (RM)} (e.g., \(D_p\)) are directly traceable to collisional decoherence theory.
 However, decoherence alone yields an improper mixture in the reduced density matrix; it does not account for the emergence of a single outcome with Born-rule probabilities.
 The conjecture {\bf (RM)}, combined with equivalence classes, extends this picture by proposing that, under coarse-graining, the effective state evolution becomes isotropic diffusion in projective Hilbert space, yielding genuine single outcomes with Born probabilities while preserving strict unitarity.